Back to school: from kindergarten to high school, how to support your child? – Featured

 College: in the big leagues

 Another symbolic comeback, that of college.
 His status changes.
 Your child was the “big boy” of primary school.
-In sixth grade, he becomes a “little one” again.
+In sixth grade, he becomes a “little one” once more.
 His landmarks will be upset, for example in terms of transport or homework.
 Your role is already to put it in good conditions, in particular in terms of sleep.
 Make sure he goes to bed early the days before the start of the school year, so that he resynchronizes smoothly.
 Then answer all his questions.
 There is a mountain of transport, by bus or coach?
 Why not take advantage of the last days of vacation to take a trip with him?

 If he experiences certain fears such as getting lost in this new establishment or not finding his class, explain to him that he will not be alone.
 Beyond the classmates, the teaching team is also there to help him get his bearings, at least until the All Saints holidays.